ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Container scanning

 Trivy can scan container images against well known vulnerabilities.
-On the [tool's homepage](https://trivy.dev/), you can enter public available docker hub images to test it out.
+On the [tool's homepage](https://trivy.dev/), you can enter public available Docker Hub images to test it out.
 Trivy will scan files inside container images and container image metadata.

 Trivy scans the files inside container images for: